 Implement and monitor their selected improvement strategies and initiatives and the impact these have on student learning

-- combine robust evidence with effective inquiry processes and external 'challenge partners' (where principals and teachers collaborate and share successful practice)
+- combine good evidence with effective inquiry processes and external 'challenge partners' (where principals and teachers collaborate and share successful practice)

-- highlight the school's areas of strength and the areas of existing practice that need improving
+- highlight your school's areas of strength and the areas of existing practice that need improving

 - involve and engage your staff in identifying and implementing their improvement priorities.

 Annual implementation planning

 School leaders can learn how to use the improvement cycle through the using evidence for impact guide to inform annual implementation planning for a new school year.

 Principals should use this guide to lead school improvement teams and business managers.